openedx/edx-platform/docs/course_authors/source/set_content_releasedates.rst

 *************************

 To make revisions to a unit that has been published, you create and edit a draft of that unit.

+.. warning:: There are additional implications to modifying the public unit that has graded problem
+            components students may have already completed.
+See :ref:`Modifying a Released Problem` for more information.

 To create a draft, go to the unit's page, and then click **edit a draft** in the right pane.

 .. image:: Images/Viz_Revise_EditDraft.png